vilyapilya/RideReady-Terms-of-Service/README.md

 ## 5. User Responsibilities
 You agree to:
-- Provide accurate information about students, horses, and schedules.
 - Use the App in compliance with applicable laws and stable rules.
 - Avoid misuse of the App, including attempts to hack, overload, or disrupt service.